eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

-As in Section "AAS mapping" the `namespace` of the Ditto Thing is mapped to an `AAS`.
+As introduced in [Mapping of Data Models](#mapping-of-data-models), we map a `namespace` in Ditto to an AAS.
-In contrast to the mapping in Section "AAS mapping" here it is important that the new BaSyx Registry entry
-contains the BaSyx AAS server endpoint for the new AAS in the variable `endpoints`.
+The new entry in the BaSyx Registry has to contain the endpoint of the BaSyx AAS server, which hosts the new AAS in the variable `endpoints.address`.
+So you need to adapt this value here and in the following HTTP request to the address of the BaSyx ASS server that you are using and configured in the [connection between Ditto and the BaSyx AAS Server](#create-a-connection-to-the-basyx-aas-server).

-After we defined this mapping, it is now possible to configure a new connection to a BaSyx AAS registry.
+With this mapping, it is now possible to configure a new connection from Ditto to a BaSyx AAS registry through the following HTTP request:
-Be aware, that the script above must be provided to Dittos Connectivity service via http.
-This also requires to escape certain characters and remove the line breaks.
-So replace newlines with `\n` and `'` with `'"'`.

-In the following script we have added the Ditto demo instance `ditto.eclipseprojects.io` for testing purposes,
-which needs to be adjusted if someone needs to use a custom Ditto instance.

 ```bash
 curl -X POST -u devops:foobar -H 'Content-Type: application/json' --data-binary '{